wandyezj/wandyezj.github.io/docs/_posts/2025-01-05-us-history-timeline.md

 ## Artifacts

-Along with important pieces of legislation, there are great works of American writing, speech, and art, that are emblematic of the American spirit.
+Along with important pieces of legislation, there are exceptional works of American writing, speech, and art, emblematic of the American ethos.

 Art